bryanlie/WangZiChengLong/README.md

 - publish the web app and monitor it using google analytics
 - build a backlog for the web app
 - use a domain name to replace the public IP

+# develop a website for our company using Vue.js